Anthony-T-N/Clipboard_Storer/README.md

 # Clipboard_Storer

-A script that runs in the background that stores content held in the operating system's clipboard to a text file.
+A script that runs in the background that stores content held in the operating system's clipboard to a text file created by the script.

 Usage
 -